 This refers to organic materials as part of your design scheme.
 Beeswax candles nestled in a hurricane filled with polished stones, shells, or sea glass makes an enchanting centerpiece.

 Scour the neighborhood for branches, seed pods, and other nature-inspired elements to incorporate into your decor.
 Driftwood or chunky grapevine branches make beautiful accents for the mantel.
-Shop for baskets in a variety of shapes and sizes.
-This will to keep you organized and give your room that natural feel.
+Shop for baskets in a variety of shapes and sizes—this will keep you organized and give your room that natural feel.

 Remember as a child how much fun you had rearranging your bedroom?
 You still can.
 It’s one of the easiest and most enjoyable ways to change your decor, and it costs absolutely nothing.

-Remove a few pieces of heavy furniture to create an airy, open feel, even in the smallest of rooms.
-Remember less is more when it comes to warm weather decorating.
+Remove a few heavy furniture pieces to create an airy, open feel, even in the smallest of rooms.
+Remember, less is more when it comes to warm-weather decorating.
 Redirect the majority of furniture focused on outdoor views rather than the fireplace or television.

 Your Summer Decorating Checklist

-- Add plants and flowers in each room.
+- Add plants and flowers to each room

 © 2019 Linda Chechar